cometbft/cometbft/spec/consensus/time.md

   available, in legacy mode, in version `v1.x`.

 - [Proposer-Based Timestamps][pbts-spec]: introduced in version `v1.x`,
-  intended to be a replacement for BFT Time.
+  as a replacement for BFT Time.

 Users are strongly encouraged to adopt PBTS in new chains, or to switch to PBTS when upgrading existing chains.